 7) Where can I go to get off the beaten path?

 San Francisco is home to a lot of major tourist attractions – and it gets a lot of tourists – but this city also has some amazing places to get off the beaten path.
 Walk along the coastline at Land’s End, hang out at Dolores Park, or climb the 16th Avenue Tiled Steps.
 For some less-visited museums, try the Cable Car Museum, the Gregangelo Museum, or Musee Mecanique.
 Just strolling through one of the city’s neighborhoods can be an offbeat adventure in itself, and you never know what you might find.

 8) What are the best day trips from San Francisco?

 The adjoining cities of Berkeley or Oakland both make for easy day trips from San Francisco, as do the vineyards of Napa Valley or Sonoma Valley.
 You can also go down to Half Moon Bay or Santa Cruz to surf (or just lie on the beach).
-Big Sur is a great place for a scenic drive, and the hiking in Lake Tahoe can’t be beat.
+Big Sur is a great place for a scenic drive, and the hiking in Lake Tahoe can’t be beaten.
 Muir Woods National Monument, Angel Island State Park, and Mt.
 Tamalpais State Park are other great places to enjoy nature.